-Whether you’re looking for free design software or for a software that supports many plugins, Inkscape won’t disappoint you.
+Whether you’re looking for free design software or for software that supports many plugins, Inkscape won’t disappoint you.
 It’s also pretty easy to use, making it ideal for beginners.

 5. Sketch – Best for Mac Users

-Available exclusively on Mac devices, Sketch is a full-fledged design software that integrates a wide range of custom plugins and responsive screen templates.
+Available exclusively on Mac devices, Sketch is full-fledged design software that integrates a wide range of custom plugins and responsive screen templates.

 The software is originally intended for UX/UI designers, but it works great for sublimation designs, too.

 It autosaves every step you make to prevent your work from getting lost, and it allows you to mirror designs.